dChiamp/haus-components/README.md

+_NOTE: THIS IS CURRENTLY A BIG WORK IN PROGRESS_

 Reusable components and directives for Vue.
 Designed for [Stackhaus](https://github.com/funkhaus/stackhaus) - a Graph QL powered frontend tech stack built on Nuxt, using Apollo.

 `haus-components` saves you the trouble of rewriting common components like images, video players, svgs, and several other elements.
 If you're looking at writing a custom component, check if one already exists here first - and if it doesn't, feel free to [contribute](#contributing)!